 Detergent and water are suitable for all general environmental cleaning.
 The use of disinfectant is only necessary if a surface is contaminated with potentially infectious material.
 However, the surface needs to be cleaned with detergent and water before using disinfectant or bleach.
-At Guliyali Preschool our aim is promote an environmentally friendly Preschool therefore we used vinegar and water on the lunch tables, chairs and shelves.
+At Guliyali Preschool our aim is to promote an environmentally friendly preschool therefore we use vinegar and water on the lunch tables, chairs and shelves.
 The use of microfiber cloths is recommended as they remove dirt and moisture effectively.